The Brunt of a Bad Economy: How America’s Dogs and Cats Are Paying the Price

 Even the surrendering process can be hard to navigate—some places charge a “surrender fee” and require you to complete an “Owner Surrender Application.”
 Places such as the Humane Society of Silicone Valley may require in-person evaluations before “approving them for intake,” and have “surrender wait lists” that can be suddenly closed.
 In short, the surrendering process itself can scare people away.

 However, Picard points to a positive development: Some areas of the country have created “relinquishment-prevention programs” designed to help owners keep their pets instead of surrendering them to a shelter.
-These programs address the most common difficulties pet owners might be going through such as financial difficulties, behavioral issues, and housing problems.
+These programs address the most common difficulties that pet owners might be going through such as financial difficulties, behavioral issues, and housing problems.
 Financial assistance might even be available to help owners with veterinary expenses or food.

 In my area, there used to be a private organization that would pay for veterinary surgeries and medical treatments in approved cases.
 Sadly, that charity is now defunct.
 It’s hard for people to realize that when the economy suffers, philanthropic organizations dry up as well.

-And, of course, last year there was the gut-wrenching story of Lilo the dog who was found wandering the streets with a note on her collar.
+And, of course, last year there was the gut-wrenching story of Lilo the dog, who was found wandering the streets with a note on her collar.
 The note explained that Lilo was loved but that her “mom” had become homeless with two children.
 Lilo, a German shepherd-Great Pyrenees mix, had been brought to a shelter in Chattanooga, Tennessee.
 When the staff saw the note, which also included a plea not to change the dog’s name or abuse her, they decided to do something about it.

 Lilo’s story is one among thousands.